binipringle/contracts/_texts/0-outline.md

 editor: Sabina Pringle
 source: Law in the Market Economy (Contracts) - doctrinal course CUNY School of Law, Professor Zalesne, Spring 2021
 toc:
-- I. INTRODUCTION TO CONTRACT LAW
+- I INTRODUCTION TO CONTRACT LAW
-- I.i The Bargain Principle
+- Ia The Bargain Principle
-- I.ii Theoretical Perspectives
+- Ib Theoretical Perspectives
-- II.
-OBJECTIVITY - INTERPRETING ACTS AND OR WORDS
+- II OBJECTIVITY - INTERPRETING ACTS AND OR WORDS
+- IIa The Objective Theory of Interpretation
-- II.i Policy
+- IIb Policy
-- III.
-CONTRACT FORMATION - ASSENT
+- III CONTRACT FORMATION - ASSENT
-- III.i Was there an Offer?
+- IIIa Was there an Offer?
-- III.ii Was there Acceptance?
+- IIIb Was there Acceptance?

 ---

-# I. INTRODUCTION TO CONTRACT LAW
+# I. I INTRODUCTION TO CONTRACT LAW

 **Contracts**